fields of flesh

 Therefore, "put on the Lord Jesus Christ and make no provision for the desires of the flesh" (Rm 13:14).
 Crucify the "flesh with its passions and desires" (Gal 5:24).
 "You are not to spend what remains of your earthly life on human desires but on the will of God.
 Already you have devoted enough time to what the pagans enjoy" (1 Pt 4:2-3).
 Do not live "at the level of the flesh," but receive God's mercy (Eph 2:3-4).

-Prayer: Holy Spirit, fight against the flesh in my life (Gal 5:17).
+Prayer: Holy Spirit, lust against the flesh in my life (Gal 5:17).